darkxan771/trees/README.md

 ```

 From outside the trees repository, one can launch `jupyter lab`,
-then create a Python notebook and execute in the first cell
+then create a Python notebook and execute in the first cell:
 ```python
 from trees import *
 ```